Panda-Hobby 1/16 Pz.Kpfw.38(t) Ausf.E/F Kit Build Review

 |Skill Level||Experienced||MSRP (USD)||$109.95|

 First, let me say that this kit is packed with detail and is molded to very high standards.
 Seam lines and flash are minimal.
+For a look at this kit straight out of the box, look here.

 Steps 1 thru 4 have you construct the road wheels, drive sprockets and idler wheels.
 The fit is great here and no problems were encountered.
 The kit features details on the inside of the drive sprockets and idler wheels as well as the inside face of the main road wheels.
 As this is a pre-production kit, I discovered numerous numbering errors in the instructions during the build.
 The first of which is in step 2.
 You will need to use part C4 instead of C12 as the instructions call for.
 I would also suggest leaving part G6 out of the main road wheel during assembly.
 It is not needed and makes attaching the road wheels more difficult.